doitintl/intercloud-throughput/README.md

         * create, describe, and delete for instances
         * GCP only: SSH to instances
         * AWS only: create security groups; create keys (PEM)
-    * In each region: A default VPC, with  an Internet Gateway and a route sending internet traffic through that Gateway.
+    * In each region: A default VPC, with an Internet Gateway and a route (as normal) sending internet traffic through that Gateway.

 ## Usage

-* Run `pip install -r requirements.txt`, preferably in a virt env.
+* Run `pip install -r requirements.txt`, preferably in a virtual environment.
 Make sure you have Python 3.9 or above.
-* Run `performance_test.py --help` for usage.
+* Run `performance_test.py --help` (file is under `src`) for usage.
 * Behavior
-    * By default, the system will launch a VM in each region (about 47 of these),
+    * By default, the system will launch a VM in each region (so, about 47 VMs),
       then test all directed pairs (source and destination) among these VMs.
-        * The number of total tests is of course _O(n<sup>2</sup>)_).
+    * The number of total tests is of course _O(n<sup>2</sup>)_),where _n_ is the number of regions.
+    * However, the number of VMs is as the number of regions.
+Tests are run between all reahe most efficent tests
     * Already-run test-pairs (as in `results.csv`) are not re-run.
     * Intraregion tests, where the source and destination were the same region, are omitted.
-*

 * Options
     * You can specify exactly which region-pairs to test (source and destination datacenters, whether either can be in AWS or in GCP).
     * Other options limit the regions-pairs that may be tested, but do not specify the exact list.